 - One of the most troubling and urgent consequences of this illiteracy is that it often fuels prejudice and antagonism, thereby hindering efforts aimed at promoting respect for pluralism, peaceful coexistence, and cooperative endeavors in local, national, and global arenas; and

 - It is possible to diminish religious illiteracy by teaching about religion from a nonsectarian perspective in primary and secondary schools utilizing a cultural studies methodology.

-The initial resources will be created to supplement and enhance commonly used textbooks that introduce religion at the middle and secondary levels in world history and world civilizations courses.
-Other resources will be developed to supplement and enhance English and world literature courses, highlighting commonly taught texts with significant religious themes or dimensions.
-A third set of resources will focus on teaching sacred texts, including, but not limited to, the Bible.
-A fourth will be case studies of significant historical events involving religious issues, and a fifth will provide resources for educators to understand and teach about contemporary issues related to religion.
+Other resources are being developed to supplement and enhance English and world literature courses, highlighting commonly taught texts with significant religious themes or dimensions.
+A third set of resources focuses on teaching sacred texts, including, but not limited to, the Bible.
+Other resources include case studies of significant historical events with an emphasis on the relevant explicit and implicit religious influences.

-Construction of the Religious Literacy Project website will begin during the 2011-12 academic year and be launched in a series of stages over the next three years.
-Diane Moore, who teaches part-time at both HDS and Phillips Academy in Andover, Massachusetts, will head the project, which is made possible through a generous donation from Bruce McEver, MTS '11.
+Development of the Religious Literacy Project website is ongoing, and the site will be launched in a series of stages beginning in the fall of 2014.
+Diane L. Moore directs the project, which is made possible, in part, through a generous donation from Bruce McEver, MTS '11.